nhsengland/it-standards/README.md

 If you would like to contribute to these standards, please raise an Issue in the first instance.

+Contributions will be accepted via [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) (PR).
+Direct contributors should create a "topic branch" in this repository, make changes there and then submit a PR to get the changes approved and accepted into the master branch which will always be the "current" published version.

+Non-direct contributors should create a fork of this repository, make changes and submit a PR.

 ## Formatting and Structure

 All standards published in this repository will be written in [GitHub Flavoured Markdown](https://github.github.com/gfm/).